-The disk platter on which the catalog is to be established.
+- 1. The disk platter on which the catalog is to be established.
 Separate and independent catalogs are established on each disk platter, and each must be initialized independently.
-The 'F' or 'R' parameter is used to specify the desired disk platter.

-- The number of sectors which are to be reserved for the Catalog Index (any number between 1 and 255 is allowed).
-The 'LS' parameter is used for this purpose. - 3.
+The 'F' or 'R' parameter is used to specify the desired disk platter. - 2.
+The number of sectors to be reserved for the Catalog Index (any number between 1 and 255 is allowed).
+The 'LS' parameter is used for this purpose (see Example 2-1). - 3.
 The address of the last sector to be used for the Catalog Area.
 (Cataloged files cannot be stored on the disk beyond this sector.)
 The 'END' parameter is used for this purpose.
-Obviously, you cannot reserve more sectors for the Catalog Area than there are sectors on the disk platter; thus, the address of sector in the Catalog Area must not be higher than the the last address of the last sector on the disk platter.
+Obviously, you cannot reserve more sectors for the Catalog Area than there are sectors on the disk platter; thus, the address of the last sector in the Catalog Area must not be higher than the address of the last sector on the disk platter.
 (This address varies according to the capacity of the disk configuration.
-Check one of the Appendices B through D to determine the highest legal sector address of your Model.)
+Check the appropriate Disk Drive Users Manual to determine the highest legal sector address of your Model.)

-Example 5-1: Initializing the Catalog
+Example 2-1: Initializing the Catalog